Extract Action Items from WhatsApp Chats | ThreadRecap

 From chat to task list in 60 seconds

 Export your chat, upload it, pick the action items goal.
-You get a clean list that is ready to copy into Asana, Jira, Notion, or an email.
+You get a clean list that you can export directly to Notion, Trello, or Google Calendar with one click — or copy into Asana, Jira, or an email.
+Need clarification?
+Ask follow-up questions with AI to find who said what or when.